derrelldurrett/ageagle_api/README.md

   * Clone from github and deploy locally as a Rails application, according to your OS's instructions.
   * Currently deployed to Heroku, using my credentials, at https://stark-journey-28166.herokuapp.com/dashboard

 * N.B.
-Occasionally a point appears to go missing, and I've expanded the field of view thinking that may do it, but I'm not sure where points on boundaries get displayed by Mapbox.
+When points are too close to each other, one overwrites the other.
+Zoom in a bit on the values that appear to see those that are hidden.